Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs

 To obtain the determining equations, it is useful to introduce basic commutation relations.
-This is the purpose of the next lemma. \begin{lemma} Let $\mathcal{K}$ be defined by Eq.~\eqref{eq:generator_nonidentical} and consider the elements of the vectorial Euler differential operators defined in Eq.~\eqref{eq:elements_euler}.
-Then, the following commutation relations hold for all $j,k\in \{1,...,N\}$ and $m, n \in \mathbb{Z}$: \end{lemma}
+This is the purpose of the next lemma. \begin{lemma} Consider the elements of the vectorial Euler differential operators defined in Eq.~\eqref{eq:elements_euler} and let $\mathcal{K}$ be defined by Eq.~\eqref{eq:euler_calK}.
+Then, the following commutation relations hold for all $j,k\in \{1,...,N\}$ and $m, n \in \mathbb{Z}$:

 and